TheBrickAdmin/cert-practice-platform/README.md

 **📚 Recommendation**: Always cross-reference answers with official documentation and use authoritative study resources for comprehensive exam preparation.
 This platform should supplement, not replace, official study materials.

+**⚖️ Answer Bias Warning**: When using AI to generate exam content, be aware that AI models may create biased answer distributions (e.g., most correct answers being option B).
+Always verify that correct answers are evenly distributed across A, B, C, D options to provide realistic practice.
+The current exams in this platform have been balanced to ensure proper distribution.

 ## ✨ Key Features

 - **Multi-Exam Architecture**: Modular design supports multiple certification types